Visa requirements for a cruise trip

 Cruise Visa Requirements for Some Countries

 Each country has its own rules and visa regulations, but these can change at any time.
 Some countries may have ‘special administrative regions’ where tourists can visit without a visa.
 Others may require visas only for air passengers while cruise passengers are exempt.
 You may be able to visit certain countries for up to 72 hours without needing a visa at all.
 For specific visa information for your nationality contact the Embassy of each country on your sailing itinerary or the visa service of your choice (as Pickvisa.com).

-Below are the examples of countries with specific visa requirements for cruise passengers.
+Below are examples of countries with specific visa requirements for cruise passengers.

-All eligible travellers who wish to travel to the USA by air or sea must fulfil all required documents with appropriate visas or ESTA.
-Travellers eligible to travel under the Visa Waiver Program (VWP) must obtain an electronic travel authorisation prior to boarding a carrier (ESTA).
+All eligible travelers who wish to travel to the USA by air or sea must fulfill all required documents with appropriate Visas or ESTA.
+Travelers eligible to travel under the Visa Waiver Program (VWP) must obtain an electronic travel authorization prior to boarding a carrier (ESTA).

-If you are travelling to or via Canada and you are Visa-exempt (e.g. a UK or Irish citizen), you need an Electronic Travel Authorisation.
+If you are traveling to or via Canada and you are Visa-exempt (e.g. the UK or Irish citizen), you need an Electronic Travel Authorization.

 An alternative to a visa for Cuba cruise is the Cuba Tourist Card, which can be purchased from your cruise line.
 Depending on which cruise line you sail with, you may be required to book one of their excursions on each day that the ship docks in Cuba.
 Passengers receive a Tourist Visa (known as "Tarjeta de Turism") upon their arrival in any Cuban airport or port.

 The following countries, on the contrary, must have a pre-issued Visa (instead of Tarjeta) issued by any Cuban Embassy/Consulate: